 $ grep -w 'warning\|error\|critical' /var/log/messages

-egrep command can skip the above syntax and use the following syntax:
+Use the egrep command and you can skip the above syntax to search three words:

 $ egrep -w 'warning|error|critical' /var/log/messages

-I recommend that you pass the -i (ignore case) and --color option as follows:
+I recommend that you pass the -i (ignore case) and --color option as follows too:

 $ egrep -wi --color 'warning|error|critical' /var/log/messages